Pablo-No/lila-5.2.2-6.9/possibilities.md

 SECTION 2 only on our turn
   - [] We cannot checkmate the opponent because every move stalemates him (read stalemate.md).
   - [] We cannot checkmate the opponent because every move makes a draw as in explained on SECTION 1.
+8/8/8/8/8/5k2/3q4/3K4 w - - 0 1
   - [] We cannot checkmate the opponent because after every move we do, the opponent in every move checkmates or stalemates us.
-  - [] We cannot checkmate the opponent because after every move we do, after every move he does, after every move we do, the opponent in every move checkmates or stalemates us.
-(To be possible it has to be impossible to come again to the last position)
+  - [] We cannot checkmate the opponent because he/she is forced to checkmate or stalemate us in 1 or 2 moves (excluding that it only takes 1 move because it's placed on the first option in SECTION 3).
+(To be possible it has to be impossible to come again to the original position, read repetition.md)
 SECTION 3 only on his turn
   - [] You cannot checkmate the opponent because he in every move checkmates or stalemates us.
     - [] He/She is on check